Rainbow Transformations Foundation · For Community Organizations

 Two kinds of organizations.

-The bridge layer is designed for community organizations at two distinct points in their service model — both facing the same underlying problem: TGI clients without the specialized support they need.
+The bridge layer is designed for community organizations at two distinct points in their service model — both facing the same underlying problem: TGI clients without the specialized peer support they need.

 01